randomoneguy/CISC-486/README.md

 This is the demo video link for assignment 2 report: https://youtu.be/oilqU67yj-Y<br>
+This is the demo video link for assignment 2 report: https://youtu.be/dBWuCupH4aY<br>

 ## 📌 Overview
 Touhou Souls is designed as a 3D arena boss rush game.
 The player(s), originally from the Touhou universe, namely Reimu and/or Marisa, will be transported to an arena in another world.
 In the arena, they will have to survive and win against numerous boss encounters to beat the game.